flxw/celonis-challenge/README.md

 > Adapt the project so that it produces a Docker image of the application.

 I created a Dockerfile.
 Simply run `docker build -t <IMAGE_TAG> .`  to produce a docker image for the application.
 By itself it won't run though, as it requires certain environment variables.
+These are defined in the Kubernetes manifest

 #### Task 2: Write Kubernetes manifests
 > Prepare manifests to run the application on Kubernetes.